cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

   order: 360
 ---

-Sample projects is the section that introduces the activities undertaken to carry out the research for specific pages.
+Sample projects is the section that introduces UX methods and activities undertaken to carry out the research for specific pages.

 This section will introduce 4 different projects with a step-by-step understanding of how we have approached each of them.